sbamboo/axow_se_two/docs/api.md

 ## Assets
 If a content wants to contain a multimedia file that are stored in /static it will get included as base64.

+## Requests
+All requests to the API, unless other is specified for that endpoint, takes the `URL-param`/`POST-field` `escape_unicode` which if given will yield responses with escaped unicode chars.

 # Auth
 ## Authorize